helanga/Movies-ETL/README.md

 Deleting bad data (corrupted or missing), removing duplicate rows, and consolidating columns.
 Using RegEx to parse data and transform text into numbers.
 Load: Export transformed data into a database.

+## Summary

+The (Extract, Transform, Load) function created collects and cleans movie data from different sources (Wikipedia JSON and Kaggle and ratings CSV files).
+It transforms and merges the data and loads it into two updatable PostgreSQL dataset tables ready to be used by the hackathon participants for their analysis.